snowo-w/GP-WAITER/README.md

 ## Reprocessing Data

 ## Model Training-Testing
-Run training-testing.py file while import model in (main/model/GP-WAITER.py) .
+Run training-testing.py file while import GP-WAITER model from GP-WAITER.py.
 Then generate trained models and test the models on the test dataset.